Mali military camp is attacked a day after 49 civilians and 15 soldiers were killed in assaults

 “Response and evaluation in progress,” the armed forces said in a brief statement about Friday's attack on a Malian military camp in the Gao region.

+The Niger River serves as an important transportation route in Mali, where roads are inadequate.

+Mali is ranked the sixth least developed nation in the world, according to the United Nations human development index.
+Nearly half of the West African country’s 22 million people live below the national poverty line.
+The situation is worse in rural areas where deadly jihadi attacks have threatened subsistence farming — many peoples’ only real option for making money.

-The passenger boat was attacked near the village of Zarho, about 90 kilometers (55 miles) east of Timbuktu.
+Thursday's attack targeted a triple-decker passenger boat near the village of Zarho, about 90 kilometers (55 miles) east of Timbuktu.
 The statement said the government killed about 50 assailants while responding to the attacks.
 It declared three days of national mourning to honor the civilians and soldiers killed in the attacks.

+Malian army spokesman Souleymane Dembélé attributed the high death toll to the inability of some of the boat's passengers to swim, suggesting some might have drowned.

 Al-Qaida-affiliated and Islamic State-linked groups have almost doubled the territory they control in Mali in less than a year, the United Nations said in a report last month, as they take advantage of a weak government and of armed groups that signed a 2015 peace agreement.